aws-samples/aws-lex-web-ui/lex-web-ui/README.md

 Lex PostText/PostContent API actions and the Polly SynthesizeSpeech action.
 Other services and actions can be enabled as needed.

-#### Cognito UserPool
+#### Cognito User Pool

-1. Make sure a Cognito UserPool is created.
+1. Make sure a Cognito User Pool is created.
 It should be defined with the following required attributes: given_name, family_name, preferred_username, and email.

-** Note this is a ten step process to click through and build up a cognito user pool.
+* Note this is a ten step process to click through and build up a cognito user pool.
 The configuration steps are highlighted in the [flow of configuration screens](./READMECONFIGSCREENS.md) using the Amazon Cognito Console.